-The 2nd Conference on Organizing Urban Resilience brought together experts from different areas to discuss the complex task of organizing and enhancing urban and industrial resilience and provided a platform to formulate and look for adequate solutions.
+The 2nd Conference on Organizing Urban Resilience brought together experts from different areas.
+The goal was to discuss the complex task of organizing and enhancing urban and industrial resilience and provided a platform to formulate and look for adequate solutions.

 Knowing the importance of urban and industry resilience, the European Committee of Regions and European Economic and Social Committee support initiatives like the 2nd Conference on Organizing Urban Resilience stimulating the growth and popularization of urban and industrial resilience concepts.